Aarey Milk Colony

 Aarey Milk Colony is within Sanjay Gandhi National Park (SGNP).
-It is classified as mixed moist deciduous type forest.
+Of which 25.6% (812 acres) are classified as mixed moist deciduous type forest.
 It acts as a buffer between SGNP and the city, being one of the few green spaces (spread over 2000 acres) left in Mumbai.
 On 3 September 2020, the Maharashtra government declared one fifth of the Aarey Colony, an area of approximately 600 acres, as a reserved forest.

 The Colony is a neighbourhood situated in Goregaon (East), a suburb of the city of Mumbai, India.
 It was established in 1949 to revolutionize the processing and marketing of dairy products in the city.

+The name comes up as ‘Areyn’ in Bombay Government records of 1836, according to which Ardesar Dadaji, a Parsee businessman, had been granted the villages of Malhar, Dysar, Magatney, Tulsi, Areyn, Eksar, Kanari and part of Pahadi in lieu of land in the Fort.

 Flora and fauna

 Aarey Colony has an array of wild life and several species of insects, butterflies and birds.
 It has at least 86 species of trees and 22 species of birds.
 A recent report submitted to the state highlights the rich biodiversity inside Aarey.
-There are about 290 species of wild life in Aarey Forest including 5 such species of animals which feature in the International Union for Conservation of Nature (IUCN).
+There are about 290 species of wild life in Aarey Colony including 5 such species of animals which feature in the International Union for Conservation of Nature (IUCN).
 These vulnerable animals include leopards, Rusty spotted cat, Sambar deer, Alexandrine Parakeet and Red-wattled Lapwing.